dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "Agent language model by configuration",
 ) <configurations>

-A smaller configuration is defined for further comparison against the baseline, large configuration.
+Qwen is a large language model family built by Alibaba Cloud#footnote("https://www.alibabacloud.com/en?_p_lc=7").
+It offers tool-using abilities, reasoning and model size, making it the only currently available option on Ollama that is viable for running lightweight, yet capable agents.

-Deepseek-r1:8b, a strong general-purpose language model, is used as the evaluator across both configurations to clearly distinguish the model family from that of the agent components, reducing potential bias in the assessment.
+Deepseek models, on the other hand, are developed by Deepseek, a company funded by the High-Flyer#footnote("https://www.high-flyer.cn/en/fund/") hedge fund and whose models support similar capabilities to Qwen.
-#highlight("TODO: citer deepseek???")
+The R1 model (8B), a strong general-purpose language model, is used as the evaluator across both configurations to clearly distinguish the model family from that of the agent components, reducing potential bias in the assessment.

 While the expert assessment and G-eval benchmarking are not comparable _as is_, the #ref(<comparison_test_human_llm>) presents their scores across the nine prompts, side by side, and offers an interesting perspective: